gainerorpainer/LorenzOS/readme.md

 ## What is it?

 This is a platform IO library meant to simplify project development for ESP8266 based boards.
-It is therefore only compatible with ESP8266 with Arduino framework
+It is therefore only compatible with ESP8266 with Arduino framework.

+**Warning**: This is still in delevopment, if you are interested in the development, let me know!

 ## What can it do?